-The album arrived at an uncertain time for Bon Jovi, who hadn't released a record of new material since Keep the Faith in 1992 and faced no shortage of turbulence, both within the band — which was forging ahead without co-founding bassist Alec John Such following his departure the previous year — and on the charts, where bands of their vintage were being crowded out by a rising tide of younger acts with a more serious, stripped-down approach that made music of the hair metal era sound goofy and quaint by comparison.
+These Days, their sixth studio effort, arrived at an uncertain time for Bon Jovi.
+They hadn't released a record of new material since Keep the Faith in 1992 and faced no shortage of turbulence: They were forging ahead without co-founding bassist Alec John Such following his departure the previous year, while bands of their vintage were being crowded out by a rising tide of younger acts with a more serious, stripped-down approach that made music of the hair-metal era sound goofy and quaint by comparison.

-But while Bon Jovi may have been frequently lumped in with other '80s hard rock acts, they'd always had sharper commercial instincts than many of their peers, as they'd proven repeatedly with a series of albums that boasted multiple hits at rock and Top 40 radio.
+Bon Jovi may have been frequently lumped in with other '80s hard rock acts, but they'd always had sharper commercial instincts than many of their peers, as they'd proven repeatedly with a series of albums that boasted multiple hits at rock and Top 40 radio.
 Those instincts carried them through the lengthy sessions for These Days, which stretched out across multiple studios throughout 1994 and produced dozens of demos, 12 of which ended up making the final cut for the album.

 "I've been listening a lot to bands like Nine Inch Nails and Tool," Jon Bon Jovi told Request in 1994.
 "I don't write those kinds of songs myself, but it sure makes you think.
 Because I couldn't stand another moon-June-spoon rhyme scheme that's the seventh generation of something that Def Leppard started and that we capitalized on or whatever."

-That being said, Bon Jovi insisted he wasn't about to go jumping on any bandwagons.
+Bon Jovi insisted he wasn't about to go jumping on any bandwagons.
 "How many more alternative bands can you stand before you want to throw up?
 I just figure that fashion is fashion, and we've been around just long enough that fashion comes and goes," he shrugged.
 "And the good ones will survive — Pearl Jam will still be around — and the bad ones will make a second or third album and fade away.
-I can't pretend to write what I don't write, and I'm not going to jump on the fashion boat because it would be bulls---.
-So I'm writing things that mean something to me, and hopefully people will like them.
+I can't pretend to write what I don't write, and I'm not going to jump on the fashion boat because it would be bullshit.
+So, I'm writing things that mean something to me, and hopefully people will like them.
 That's the only attitude I can take."

 Watch Bon Jovi's 'Something for the Pain' Video

 That disparity started to show with the release of the second These Days single, "Something for the Pain," which rose no higher than No. 76 on the Billboard chart but proved a Top 10 hit in a number of other countries — including the U.K., where all five singles peaked inside the Top 15 and the record itself topped the charts.
-In much of the rest of the world, the sales returns told a similar story: If Bon Jovi were fading in the States, they were making up for lost fans just about everywhere else.
+In much of the rest of the world, the sales returns told a similar story: Bon Jovi may have fading in the States, but they were making up for lost fans just about everywhere else.